 - Ensure appropriate ordering of specimens as per Flowchart 1 and Table 1 - Ensure COVID-19 is ruled out for any patient with compatible symptoms.
 "Triplex" testing is available in SESLHD, and includes SARS-CoV-2, influenza A and/or B and or respiratory syncytial virus (RSV).
-Full respiratory virus panel testing should be requested only if "triplex" testing is negative and the patient is in HDU/ICU or immunocompromised. - Ensure adequate handover to nursing staff when respiratory viral illness is suspected. - Ensure follow-up of exposed people occurs as per Influenza Control guidelines and SESLHD COVID-19 Patient, staff and visitor management - contact tracing.
+Full respiratory virus panel testing should be requested only if "triplex" testing is negative and the patient is in HDU/ICU or immunocompromised. - Ensure adequate handover to nursing staff when respiratory viral illness is suspected. - Ensure follow-up of exposed people occurs as per Influenza Control guidelines and SESLHDPR/685 - Outbreak Management and Contact Tracing.